pebble-solutions/pebble-auth-client-py/README.md

 Before you can work with the library, you must define to a system environment variable the URI were is stored the public Json Web Key Set (JWKS file).

-This file will be requested and store **temporary** on your NodeJS API Server.
+This file will be requested and store **temporary** on your API Server.
 Your server should be able to write on _./var/credentials/auth/jwks.json_ .
 If the file does not exist, it will be created.